Citigroup (C) Laps the Stock Market: Here's Why

-The most recent trading session ended with Citigroup (C) standing at $62.58, reflecting a +0.71% shift from the previouse trading day's closing.
-The stock exceeded the S&P 500, which registered a gain of 0.28% for the day.
-Meanwhile, the Dow experienced a rise of 0.15%, and the technology-dominated Nasdaq saw an increase of 0.15%.

-Heading into today, shares of the U.S. bank had 0% over the past month, lagging the Finance sector's gain of 3.08% and the S&P 500's gain of 2% in that time.
+Shares of the U.S. bank witnessed a loss of 1.23% over the previous month, trailing the performance of the Finance sector with its gain of 1.23% and the S&P 500's gain of 2.06%.

-Investors will be eagerly watching for the performance of Citigroup in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on October 15, 2024.
-The company's upcoming EPS is projected at $1.37, signifying a 9.87% drop compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $19.92 billion, down 1.11% from the prior-year quarter.
+The investment community will be paying close attention to the earnings performance of Citigroup in its upcoming release.
+The company is slated to reveal its earnings on October 15, 2024.
+In that report, analysts expect Citigroup to post earnings of $1.38 per share.
+This would mark a year-over-year decline of 9.21%.
+At the same time, our most recent consensus estimate is projecting a revenue of $19.91 billion, reflecting a 1.12% fall from the equivalent quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $5.78 per share and revenue of $80.64 billion, indicating changes of -4.3% and +2.78%, respectively, compared to the previous year.
+C's full-year Zacks Consensus Estimates are calling for earnings of $5.79 per share and revenue of $80.73 billion.
+These results would represent year-over-year changes of -4.14% and +2.9%, respectively.

-Any recent changes to analyst estimates for Citigroup should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Citigroup.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.63% decrease.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.46% decrease.
 Citigroup is holding a Zacks Rank of #3 (Hold) right now.

-Looking at valuation, Citigroup is presently trading at a Forward P/E ratio of 10.75.
-This represents a discount compared to its industry's average Forward P/E of 12.62.
+In terms of valuation, Citigroup is presently being traded at a Forward P/E ratio of 10.69.
+This represents a discount compared to its industry's average Forward P/E of 12.38.

-It is also worth noting that C currently has a PEG ratio of 0.68.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Meanwhile, C's PEG ratio is currently 0.68.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
 Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.54 based on yesterday's closing prices.

 The Banks - Major Regional industry is part of the Finance sector.
-At present, this industry carries a Zacks Industry Rank of 67, placing it within the top 27% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.

 Zacks Names #1 Semiconductor Stock